shakespete/react/React Notes.md

 The Consumer is accessed within the useContext hook, which means that we no longer have to work directly with the consumer component.

+<h2>React Testing</h2>

+<h3>Render Prop</h3>
+Render props are exactly what they sound like, they are properties that are rendered.
+This can mean components that are sent as properties that are rendered when specific conditions are met, or it can mean function properties that return components that will be rendered.
+In the second case, when they are functions, data can be passed as arguments and used when rendering the returned component.

+A render prop can contain a component to render when a particular condition has been met.